Standing Up, Finding Community, Resisting Hate

 Jamie reflects on how "common ground" often demands compromise from marginalized people.
 In confronting hate on campus, he finds unexpected strength and community in resistance.

 Jamie: I actually did wanna share something from the session.
-Yeah.
-When Dr. Patton was talking about how common ground is a very cis heteronormative framing.
-That's exactly what I think whenever I hear common ground.
-Like as a gay Native American, it's always about—it's not about finding common ground because it always feels like I'm the one that has to make the compromise to agree, to like get outta the conversation or whatever it is.
+When the speaker was talking about how “common ground” is a very cis-heteronormative framing.
+That's exactly what I think whenever I hear “common ground.”
+As a gay Native American, it's not about finding common ground because it always feels like I'm the one that has to make the compromise to agree, to like get outta the conversation or whatever it is.
 The common ground is always about me making those concessions, and it's never the people who are at risk of sounding too hostile against me that make those concessions.
 It's always on me or people who come from my… the oppressed versus the oppressors.

 Nancy: How in everyday moments do you meet that awareness of "they are not in the common ground with you"?
 Like, they are trying to make you be in their ground.
 What's—how do you deal with that generally?

-Jamie: So I'll use, you know, the guy that came to campus a couple weeks ago as an example.
-Brother Matt came to protest LGBTQ—everything that wasn’t straight, white, and Christian really.
-And generally, when I see that on campus or really anywhere, I just keep my head down.
-Like I know they're never gonna change their mind.
+Jamie: So I'll use the guy that came to campus a couple weeks ago as an example.
+Brother Matt came to protest LGBTQ…everything that wasn’t straight, white, and Christian really.
+And generally, when I see that on campus or anywhere, I just keep my head down.
+I know they're never gonna change their mind.
 I'm never gonna change my mind.
 Obviously, they hate me.
 And so I just keep my head down and move on.
 It doesn't generally bother me.
-But that day when I was walking by, my friend had asked me to walk by him with her 'cause they didn't feel safe.
+But that day when I was walking by, my friend had asked me to walk by him with them because they didn't feel safe.
 They were worried he was gonna say something.
 And they engaged in a conversation, which started out relatively calm.
-And then he had actually called them a dirty, dirty lesbian.
+And then he had called them “a dirty lesbian.”
 And that made me angry.

 And that’s kind of what I experience with that—just within a couple minutes I can tell by talking to somebody if they're willing to have a conversation or if they're just wanting to fight.